IMAP-Science-Operations-Center/imap_processing/docs/source/development/style-guide/requirement-and-issue-tracking.rst

 Name                Definition
 =================== ===================================================================================================================================================================================================================================================
 Level 4 requirement requirements that have been decomposed to the SDC level.
 Level 4 requirements have already been defined.
-Level 5 requirement requirements decomposed from the level 4 requirements that better define the how the SDC plans to satisfy the parent level 4 requirement, while not defining any implementation details.
+Level 5 requirement requirements decomposed from the level 4 requirements that better define how the SDC plans to satisfy the parent level 4 requirement, while not defining any implementation details.
+Example: Backup *Metadata* to AWS backup account vs. Backup *OpenSearch* to AWS backup account
 Implementation task Github issue that better defines how a certain feature will be implemented.
-Implementation tasks are tracked under the applicable level 5 requirement as a sub-task.
+Implementation tasks are tracked under the parent level 5 requirement as a sub-task.
 Each implementation task should be small enough to be handled in a single PR.
-SPIKE               issue Github issue created to investigate different design approaches.
+SPIKE               Github issue created to investigate different architecture design approaches.
 Like implementation tasks, SPIKEs should be tracked under the applicable level 5 requirement as a sub-task.
 =================== ===================================================================================================================================================================================================================================================

 Requirements Overview